ZestfulNation/vue-hotel-datepicker/README.md

 - Default: `true`

 If set to true, displays a clear button on the right side of the input if there are dates set

+## disableCheckoutOnCheckin
+- Type: `boolean`
+- Default: `false`

+If set to true, disable checkout on the same date has checkin

 ### i18n